 How does mystery shopping work?

 "A mystery shopper goes into cafés, restaurants and shops and writes a report about their experience," says Madeleine Earl Gray of Market Force Information.
+This is then used to make improvements to the businesses, to make the customer experience better.
+So basically you're doing a good deed, and getting paid into the bargain.
+Not a bad job really.

 Can mystery shopping be a full-time job?